milliebase/plain-news/README.md

 * Sort articles by descending order
 * Like button (spam it a thousand times if you'd like)

+* Media Queries for iPad and iPhone 8

 ## Author
 Betsy Alva Soplin